Prince of Persia: The Two Thrones: Audio

 Inon Zur, composer of the cinematic soundtrack for Warrior Within, returned as lead composer for The Two Thrones, collaborating with original composer Stuart Chatwood.
 The score was performed by the Hollywood Studio Symphony Orchestra.
 Compared to earlier entries which had prominent contemporary elements, the soundtrack made use of more "eastern elements" and had a more orchestral style.
 The sound design was meant to be immersive and realistic.

-Voice recording for The Two Thrones completed in the summer of 2005.
+Voice recording for The Two Thrones was finished in the summer of 2005.
 Yuri Lowenthal returned to voice the Prince due to fan demand.
 The Prince's actor in Warrior Within Robin Atkin Downes was originally announced as the voice of the Dark Prince, but in the final release the character is voiced by Rick Miller.
 Miller received the role through the game's voice director Simon Peacock, who was a friend.
 As his first video game role, Miller found it challenging due to the need to record effort and death sounds.
 While Farah was voiced by Joanna Wasick in The Sands of Time, in The Two Thrones she is voiced by Helen King.
 King, who knew the fan liking for the character, was given sketches of her to inform her performance.
-While King recorded her voice lines in Montreal where the development studio was based, Lowenthall recorded his lines in Los Angeles.
+While King recorded her voice lines in Montreal where the development studio was based, Lowenthal recorded his lines in Los Angeles.

 Release

 The Two Thrones was announced in May 2005.
 The announcement trailer was created by a third-party CGI studio based on assets and concepts given to them for The Two Thrones; while most of the story elements were set, several elements including the Prince's appearance and Kaileena's role were in flux.
+It was also released alongside the spin-off strategy game Battles of Prince of Persia, set between Thrones' two predecessors, available exclusively on Nintendo DS.